 Charlotte U. Michaud (1898-1989) was a well-known Lewiston journalist.
 She began her career as a correspondent for LaPresse (Montréal), and continued to contribute to that publication until the 1960s.
-She joined the Lewiston Evening Journal in 1926, the first Franco woman to work for a Lewiston paper.
+Michaud joined the Lewiston Evening Journal in 1926 and was the first Franco woman to work for a Lewiston paper.
 She also wrote extensively for the Journal Magazine.
 In 1943, she moved to the Gannett Publishing Co. in Portland, working for all three Portland papers until her retirement in 1963.
-After retirement, she continued to write and edit for the FEDERATION FEMININE FRANCO-AMÉRIAINE, and WCOU, and had her poetry published in an anthology titled Bagatelle.
-She was the first woman to serve on the Lewiston Historical Commission, and a supporter of the CENTRE D’HERITAGE.
+After retirement, she continued to write and edit for La Fédération Féminine Franco-Américaine, and WCOU, and had her poetry published in an anthology titled Bagatelle.
+She was the first woman to serve on the Lewiston Historical Commission, and a supporter of the Centre d’Heritage.

 Included are many examples of Michaud’s work, especially her articles for newspapers magazines, and radio station WCOU.
 Of special interest is her unfinished research material on prominent local Francos including the Leblanc and Auger families.

 View Finding Aid

 Please read and review the Collection's Terms and Conditions regarding use of its materials.
 Credit must be given in the instance of publication or production to clearly identify the collection and University.Please cite as: Charlotte Michaud Papers, Franco-American Collection, University of Southern Maine.

 Browse the Charlotte Michaud Papers Collections:

 - Correspondence 1938-1964